Just because you don’t earn income from a job, that doesn’t mean you can’t save for retirement.

 As long as your spouse has taxable compensation, they can set up a tax-advantaged retirement account on your behalf.
 This compensation can include salary, wages, commissions, or net income from self-employment.

 This kind of account is referred to as a "spousal IRA," and it works similarly to traditional and Roth individual retirement accounts (IRAs).
 In fact, as a married couple, you can both contribute to your own separate IRA if you file taxes jointly, and at least one of you earns enough money to meet the funding rules for two IRAs.
 However, combined IRA contributions for both can’t be more than the lesser of either the taxable compensation reported on your joint tax return or the annual contribution limit on IRAs times two.

-There is currently no age restriction for contributing to a traditional IRA.
+There is no age restriction for contributing to a traditional IRA, as of December 2021.
 Likewise, there is no age restriction for contributing to a Roth IRA.

 Spousal IRA Contribution Limits